SeppeBudenaers/EOS_PXL_2025/README.md

    - Opens an RTSP stream and captures video frames.
    - Resizes the frames to match the VDMA dimensions and stores them in a hardware-allocated buffer.

-4. **Hardware Processing**:
-   - Uses the hardware filter to process video frames and prepares them for HDMI output.

 ### Usage
 1. Ensure you have the required Python dependencies installed, such as `numpy`, `opencv-python`, and `pynq`.
 2. Load the bitstream file (`Interupt_Red_Filter.xsa`) onto the Pynq-Z2 board.
 3. Run the notebook step-by-step to configure the hardware and process the video stream.

-For the full notebook, see the [Jupyter Notebook file](Pynq-z2-HDMI-Filter/FullColorXSA_AXI.ipynb).